btckit-org/btckit-docs/docs/01-spec/README.md

 :::note
 Wallets can decide on how handle unimplemented methods (or make it configurable to the user).
-E.g. an unimplemented method could throw an error, or return an error object, or be "dropped" and stuck indefinetely.
+E.g. an unimplemented method could throw an error, or return an error object, or be "dropped" and stuck indefinitely.

-To reduce the ability to use the interface for fingerprinting, wallets could use implement additional anti-tracking measures.
 :::

 ---